 A recent report shows that if you are an actuary, you have a divorce rate of 17%.

-In contrast, bartenders and gaming managers indicated divorce rates at 52% and 53% respectively.
+In contrast, bartenders and gaming managers indicated 52% and 53% divorce rates, respectively.

-You may conclude that this is because bartenders are generally in a profession where they may be more flirtatious and chatty than those who are actuaries.
+This may be because bartenders are generally in a profession where they are more flirtatious and chatty than those who are actuaries.

-However, this does not explain the comparative divorce rates of other professions.
+However, more is needed to explain the comparative divorce rates of other professions.

-For example, why professions such as phlebotomists (medical professionals trained to draw blood from patients) show higher levels of marital stability than librarians.
+For example, why do professions such as phlebotomists (medical professionals trained to draw blood from patients) show higher levels of marital stability than librarians?

 To resolve this, researchers from the Institute of Family Studies examined the data further.

 This involved considering the minimum levels of education and median incomes for the 10 professions most likely and least likely to divorce.

 They showed that of the 10 professions most likely to divorce, none required more education than a high school diploma.

 The median income amongst the 10 professions most likely to divorce was less than AUD $44,837.